Cmbyn01/MessScanner/README.md

 # Getting Started with this application

-This project is a React Application made with Tailwind CSS and Tailblocks components
+This project is a Reactjs Application made with the help of Tailwind CSS and Tailblocks components

-## Available Scripts
+## How to start

-In the project directory, you can run:
+1) Clone this github project using ### git clone

 ### `npm start`